bcbnz/matplotlib-pgfutils/doc/config.md

 Primary configuration is done through a configuration file.
 This should be named `pgfutils.cfg` and placed in the top-level directory, i.e., where you run the scripts from.
+An example configuration file containing the default settings is [available in the extras/ directory](../extras/pgfutils.cfg) of the project.

 The configuration file is processed by the [configparser][1] module which uses a file structure similar to that of a Windows INI file.
-Four sections can be present:
+Four sections can be
+present:

 * `tex`: contains details of the TeX setup you are plotting for.
 * `pgfutils`: configuration options for the pgfutils module itself.